PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 Within `8-summary/`, there will be a folder for each sample.
 Within a sample folder there are several items:

+`MAGs/`
-+ `MAGs/`: A folder that contains the fasta files for all high-quality MAGs/bins.
+- A folder that contains the fasta files for all high-quality MAGs/bins.

+`SAMPLE.All-DASTool-Bins.pdf`
-+ `SAMPLE.All-DASTool-Bins.pdf`: Figure that shows the dereplicated bins that were created from the set of incomplete contigs (using MetaBat2 and SemiBin2) as well as the long complete contigs.
+- Figure that shows the dereplicated bins that were created from the set of incomplete contigs (using MetaBat2 and SemiBin2) as well as the long complete contigs.

+`SAMPLE.Complete.txt`
-+ `SAMPLE.Complete.txt`: This is a blank file that is created at the workflow endpoint.
+- This is a blank file that is created at the workflow endpoint.

+`SAMPLE.Completeness-Contamination-Contigs.pdf`
-+ `SAMPLE.Completeness-Contamination-Contigs.pdf`: A plot showing the relationship between completeness and contamination for each high-quality MAG recovered, colored by the number of contigs per MAG.
+- A plot showing the relationship between completeness and contamination for each high-quality MAG recovered, colored by the number of contigs per MAG.

+`SAMPLE.GenomeSizes-Depths.pdf`
-+ `SAMPLE.GenomeSizes-Depths.pdf`:  A plot showing the relationship between genome size and depth of coverage for each high-quality MAG recovered, colored by % GC content per MAG.
+- A plot showing the relationship between genome size and depth of coverage for each high-quality MAG recovered, colored by % GC content per MAG.

+`SAMPLE.HiFi_MAG.summary.txt`
-+ `SAMPLE.HiFi_MAG.summary.txt`: A main summary file that brings together information from CheckM2 and GTDB-Tk for all MAGs that pass the filtering step.
+- A main summary file that brings together information from CheckM2 and GTDB-Tk for all MAGs that pass the filtering step.

+`SAMPLE.ReadsMapped.pdf`
-+ `SAMPLE.ReadsMapped.pdf`: A figure showing the percent of reads that mapped to contigs and MAGs at the 90, 95, and 99% identity level.
+- A figure showing the percent of reads that mapped to contigs and MAGs at the 90, 95, and 99% identity level.

+`SAMPLE.ReadsMapped.txt`
-+ `SAMPLE.ReadsMapped.txt`: A table showing the percent of reads that mapped to contigs and MAGs at the 90, 95, and 99% identity level.
+- A table showing the percent of reads that mapped to contigs and MAGs at the 90, 95, and 99% identity level.

 [Back to top](#TOP)